 Yes!
 No one is locked into the Community Choice Energy plan.
 If you

 currently have a competitive supplier you can keep that supplier as

 long as you like.
 If you have Eversource as your supplier, you can opt

 out of Community Choice Energy or choose another competitive supplier.

 How does Community Choice Energy work?

-no cost to the City or us.
+the plan at no cost to the City or us.

 Is this the same as Community Choice Aggregation?